Dasharo/docs/docs/variants/qemu_q35/development.md

 ## Dasharo System Features

-1. The .FDF file tells about location of source file and options used for build process.
+1. The `.fdf` describes about source file location and variables used during build process.

-2. Below code snippet shows about the location of `SATA_PASSWORD` .inf file.
+2. Below code snippet shows about the location of `SATA disk password` `.inf` file.

 ```bash
 !if $(SATA_PASSWORD_ENABLE) == TRUE